Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

 \subsection{Causal Discovery Modelling Techniques}

-In this section, first we present a taxonomy of existing families of causal discovery methods including latest advancements in the field of \ac{CSL} from passively observed data.
+In this section, first, we present a taxonomy of existing families of causal discovery methods including the latest advancements in the field of \ac{CSL} from passively observed data.
 We provide a comparative overview of the methodology implemented by structure learning models.
-We also point out the selection criteria for including some of the models in our empirical analysis.\\
+Whenever a structure learning approach is not considered in the empirical analysis, we elaborate on the specific reasons for its exclusion.\\

-\\ \ac{CSL} models either formulate the search process as a combinatorial optimization problem, or estimate the causal structure with a continuous optimization program, as visualized in Figure \ref{fig:ClassificationCSL}.
-While the former apply iterative testing methods to estimate a discrete-valued graph adjacency, the latter employ gradient descent-based models for the optimization of differentiable objective functions in order to approximate the real-valued coefficients of the cause-effect pairs in $W$. \\
+\\ \ac{CSL} models either formulate the search process as a combinatorial optimization problem or estimate the causal structure with a continuous optimization program, as visualized in Figure \ref{fig:ClassificationCSL}.
+While the former apply iterative testing methods to estimate a discrete-valued graph adjacency, the latter employ gradient descent-based models for the optimization of differentiable objective functions to approximate the real-valued coefficients of the cause-effect pairs in $W$. \\